Bell-Whitley Community Action Agency, Inc.

 Below you will find a list of the Bell-Whitley CAA staff and their contact information.
 You can always contact us in Bell County at 606-337-3044 or in Whitley County at 606-549-3933

-Some of the many services provided by the Bell-Whitley Community Action Agency are Head Start/Early Head Start, CSBG, Weatherization, Housing Initiatives, P.R.I.D.E., and Winter Care, to name a few.
-Bell-Whitley CAA is also the designated comprehensive One-Stop for Bell County.
-This designation allows area residents the opportunity to access several different aspects of education and employment opportunities in one facility.
-Some of the participating agencies include Department of Employment Services, Southeast Community College, Adult Literacy Program, Vocational Rehabilitation, and the Job Corps.
+Some of the many services provided by the Bell-Whitley Community Action Agency are Head Start/Early Head Start, CSBG, Weatherization, Housing Initiatives, and WIOA, to name a few.
+Bell-Whitley CAA is also the designated as a Kentucky Career Center for Bell County.

 Bell-Whitley CAA, Inc. is dedicated to respecting and promoting the unique idenity of each client, child and family seeking services through our programs.
 Furthermore, we refrain from stereotyping on the basis of gender, race, ethnicity, culture, religion or disability.